 This is a type of sleep disorder that is deemed to be neurological.
 This condition involves the inability to regulate the sleep-wake cycle.
 Individuals with narcolepsy tend to experience extreme daytime sleepiness and fall asleep at any place and time.
 Even with sufficient hours of sleep at night, the quality would be poor and leave the person feeling groggy the next day.
 The exact cause of narcolepsy is not known but medical researchers have linked the cause to the loss of orexin-releasing neurons and also to genetics.

 Narcolepsy does not have a cure but can be managed with medications and also lifestyle changes.
 Sleep medications and wakefulness-promoting drugs are immensely useful in regulating the sleep-wake cycle that is disrupted.
 The healthcare provider also works with the patient for using non-medication treatment methods that can help control daytime sleepiness and promote good quality of sleep at night

 Sleep apnea is yet another common sleep disorder.
 This condition is characterized by pauses in breathing or going to phases of shallow breathing while asleep.
-These pauses are often followed by loud snoring that could begin either a snorting or choking sound.
-This type sleep disorder results in the sleep quality being poor, and then makes the person to feel fatigue or excessive sleepiness in the daytime.
+These pauses are often followed by loud snoring that could begin with either a snorting or choking sound.
+This type of sleep disorder results in the sleep quality is poor and then makes the person feel fatigue or excessive sleepiness in the daytime.